 Harry winced from the twist of guilt beneath his ribs.
 ‘I also brought you a legendary magical artefact to listen to, but yes…’ He sighed.
 ‘I know she hasn’t done anything.
-I don’t even think she would—’
+I don’t even really think she would—’

 ‘But you can’t stop thinking about it, can you.’
-Gabby’s eyes shifted storm-grey.
+Gabby’s eyes shifted to storm-grey.
 ‘So you’re hoping I’m going to tell you there’s nothing to worry about.’

 ‘Yes,’ he admitted.

 ‘And when you leave, you’ll go right back to worrying.’
 Gabby stalked across the turret top.
 ‘I am going to tell you a lot of things Fleur made me promise not to, Harry.
 Some of them I hope you already know.
 And if that doesn’t help, then nothing will, and unless you change, you’ll lose her.’